Rutjake/groover/help.md

 Tips:

+- Use a Drumkit preset for the entire drum kit

 - Handedness is great for fills simulating the drum hit, but it can also be used in double bass drum parts to simulate different feet.

 - The handedness is also useful with the hi-hat and ride cymbal to make it groovy and human by adding accents in the right places.
 For example, right-handedness to the 8th beat and left-handedness to the 4th beat.